willdurand/willdurand.github.io/_posts/2013-08-07-ddd-with-symfony2-folder-structure-and-code-first.markdown

 persistence layer.
 The main advantage is to be able to write some other parts of the application without having to wait.

-Let's create a `InMemoryUserRepository` class that implements the `UserRepository` interface:
+You can create a `InMemoryUserRepository` class that implements the `UserRepository` interface which contains hardcoded objects:

 ``` php
 <?php